osisoft/OCS-Docs/content/communities/community-pause-sharing.md

 1. In the confirmation window, select **Pause**.

-	Your tenant pauses sharing for all shared data streams and the tenant status updates to **Sharing Paused**.
+	Your tenant pauses sharing for all shared data streams and the tenant status updates to `Sharing Paused`.

-	**Note:** It may take up to five minutes for the pause to take effect.
+	**Note:** The status immediately updates to `Sharing Paused`, but it may take up to five minutes to take effect.

 ## Resume sharing